 Ginseng offers long term mental and psychological benefits.
 It is good for depression, assists the memory process, improves concentration, and brings about alertness.
 It is often used in the treatment of Alzheimer’s.
 Ginseng is also known to inhibit the growth of liver cancer cells (one of the most difficult cancers to overcome).

 Roots may be chewed or made into tea.
-Ginseng may also be purchased in capsule form for use in herbal medicine.
+Ginseng may also be purchased in tinctures can capsule forms.

-Ginseng can be grown in a stimulated “wild” wooded environment.
+Ginseng grows best in temperate forests.
+It can also be grown in a stimulated “wild” environment with artificial shade.
 Ginseng’s biggest pest is the poacher.
 When starting a ginseng bed, pick a site that can be monitored regularly.